Spencer Matthews: Personal life

 Matthews was christened Anglican and says he was "brought up Church of England, but not in a practising manner".
-He took part in the Pilgrimage BBC Two series, in 2024, with other six celebrities.
+He took part in the Pilgrimage BBC Two series, in 2024, with six other celebrities.
 He described himself then as spiritual but not religious, and questioned the existence of Jesus and his attributed miracles.

 Matthews married Irish model and media personality Vogue Williams on 9 June 2018 at his family's Glen Affric estate.
-They have a son born in September 2018; a daughter born in July 2020; and a son born in April 2022.
+They have a son born in September 2018; a daughter born in July 2020; a son born in April 2022, and a son born in September 2026.
 Their first two children were christened Church of England, while the third was christened Catholic.

 Matthews achieved a blue belt in Brazilian jiu-jitsu in 2020 after training for 15 months.

 In 2016, Matthews admitted that he had previously used anabolic steroids.
 The previous year, he had been asked to leave the fifteenth series of I'm a Celebrity...Get Me Out of Here! due to his consumption of steroid pills while participating as a contestant in the series.

 Guinness World Records

 In August 2024, Matthews broke a marathon World Record, by completing thirty marathons in thirty days.
 He undertook the campaign in Jordan, West Asia.
+He describes himself as an 'extreme endurance athlete'.